Hindenburg alleges Gautam Adani's brother pledged Adani Group promoter stakes for $240-mn loans from Russian bank

 "Forbes is out with a major article evidencing hidden Adani promoter pledges: A private Vinod Adani-controlled Singaporean entity pledged Adani promoter stakes for $240m in loans from a Russian bank.
 Zero disclosure of these pledges to Indian exchanges," tweeted Hindenburg on Friday.

-Seven listed firms of the Adani Group have shed some $125 billion in market value since Hindenburg's January report, which accused the ports-to-power conglomerate of improper use of tax havens and stock manipulation.
+Seven listed firms of the Adani Group have shed some $125 billion in market value since Hindenburg's January report, which accused the ports-to-power conglomerate of improper use of tax havens and stock manipulation, which Adani Group denied.

 "Vinod Adani, the longtime Indian expat, is at the heart of a global web of offshore companies with ties to the Adani Group.
 Just don’t call him a related party," said the Forbes article.
+Vinod Adani is based in Dubai and manages trading businesses there, as well as in Singapore and Jakarta.
+He is the richest non-resident Indian in the world, according to the Hurun India Rich List.

 The article claimed that Pinnacle Trade and Investment Pte.
 Lte., a Singapore company indirectly controlled by Vinod Adani, had in 2020 entered into a loan agreement with Russia’s state-owned VTB Bank, which was sanctioned by US last year due to Ukraine war.
 By April 2021, Pinnacle had borrowed $263 million and lent out $258 million to an unnamed related party.
 Later that year, Pinnacle offered two investment funds — Afro Asia Trade and Investments Limited and Worldwide Emerging Market Holding Limited — as guarantors for the loan, according to Singapore filings, said the article.